 The fact that the current stalemate in Parliament renders a no-deal Brexit - or some Frankenstein’s monster variation of May’s deal - more likely with each day should bring an urgent focus on Labour’s internal turmoil over its Brexit strategy.
-Forlorn calls for a second referendum are seen in Europe as an unworkable period of limbo, followed by the chaos of a second poll.
+Forlorn calls for a second referendum are resonating in Europe as an unworkable period of limbo, followed by the amplified tumult of another referendum.

 Conversely, Jeremy Corbyn’s most recent move - proposing to assist Theresa May in getting a softer Brexit deal through Parliament as she failed to reopen negotiations in Brussels - was an excellent one.
 It brought into sharp focus May’s hopelessness in satisfying her divided party.
 In any normal scenario this paralysed government would be under irresistible pressure to resign and call an election.

 Instead, the end-game is fast arriving and Labour’s strategy for it, hitherto skilfully veiled, will necessarily be denuded as the final moves play out.
 The reality of unprincipled splits raises the stakes and plays into the dynamic of when, rather than if, an early general election will be called.
 At the moment, Labour runs the risk of being seen to facilitate May’s Brexit to benefit from the turmoil it will inevitably produce, resulting in a General Election it can win on a socialist programme.
 Yet the fallout from a Tory - but, frankly, any - Brexit would be a potentially insurmountable obstacle to realising any of it.